 I find it helpful to fold your fabric in half to ensure you cut it evenly.
 You will need 2 pieces of the main and 2 of the border fabric.
 If you are making your own pattern – use your ruler to align your main and border fabric on the diagonal (see image).

-Step 2: Joining Main & Border Fabric with a French Seam (Optional)
+Step 2: Joining Main & Border of your Pillow Case Dress Fabric with a French Seam (Optional)

 Attach border with a French seam.
 Now a French seam sounds complicated, but it isn’t.
 And it looks lovely and will give your dress that special “professional” finish.
 You can of course just do an ordinary seam.
 So if you find this step “confusing”, just sew your two pieces together normally – you may have to trim a bit of the border though, as there are extra French seam allowances!